-During the year ended August 31, 2021, employees of the District were covered by a health insurance plan (the Plan).
+During the year ended August 31, 2022, employees of the District were covered by a health insurance plan (the Plan).
 The District paid premiums of \$266 per month per employee to the Plan.
 All premiums were paid to a third party administrator, acting on behalf of the licensed insurer.
 The Plan was authorized by Section 21.922, Texas Education Code and was documented by contractual agreement.

-The contract between the District and the third party administrator is renewable September 1, 2021, and terms of coverage and premium costs are included in the contractual provisions.
+The contract between the District and the third party administrator is renewable September 1, 2022, and terms of coverage and premium costs are included in the contractual provisions.

-Latest financial statements for the Blue Cross Blue Shield of Texas are available and have been filed with the Texas State Board of Insurance, Austin, Texas, and are public records.
+Latest financial statements for the Blue Cross Blue Shield are available for the year ended, have been filed with the Texas State Board of Insurance, Austin, Texas, and are public records.